 This section should be read in conjunction with our unaudited condensed consolidated financial statements and related notes included in Part I, Item 1 of this Quarterly Report on Form 10-Q and the section contained in our Annual Report on Form 10-K for the year ended December 31, 2018 under the caption "Part II-Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations".
 This discussion contains certain forward-looking statements, which are often identified by words such as "believe," "anticipate," "expect," "intend," "plan," "will," "may," "estimate," "could," "continue," "ongoing," "predict," "potential," "likely," "seek" and other similar expressions, as well as variations or negatives of these words.
-These statements contain projections of future results of operations or financial condition, or state other "forward-looking" information.
 These statements relate to our future plans, objectives, expectations, intentions and financial performance and the assumptions that underlie these statements.
 These forward-looking statements include, but are not limited to: